mjfernez/fhash/README.md

 Or go completely crazy:

 ![alt text](https://github.com/mjfernez/fhash/blob/master/fhash-example.png?raw=true)

+The input need not be a string, you can also put files, a list of files, or a folder to hash.
+You can also use descriptors like '\*' or '.'

 You can optionally use the '-v' flag for more details and timing, but you will not be able to pipe the output the same way, so this is more of an experimental option than anything